 The drawings get a little sketchier as the story progresses, the colors more muted.
 Whether this is intentional or not, as Marco matures, the world becomes less defined and clear, not more so.
 Those poetic photograph segments fall away as Marco grows older.
 From four interludes in the first volume to only two in the final one, the last sequence being entirely close ups of his daughter's stuffed animals.

 Though his drawings are looser and scratchier than you'd find in the ligne claire style, ORDINARY VICTORIES does stick to that tradition's evenly paced panel arrangements.
 There are slight variation of panel size, but he only breaks the four tier layout a handful of times.
 The panel pacing doesn't even change for Marco's panic attacks, and I think that's intentional.
 These episodes are terrifying and horrible for Marco every time, but it's as much a part of his normal life as playing video games with his brother or walking in nature with his cat.

-Marco only really begins to understand his father one he is also a father, and only than does he begin to understand himself.
+Marco only really begins to understand his father once he is also a father, and only then does he begin to understand himself.
 And that understanding is that he can't and won’t ever understand everyone.
 But that doesn't mean you should stop trying.
-Life doesn't promise clarity, but Marco does find a sense of purpose, at least for a while, through his photographs of the shipyard.
-Ultimately, his pictures have no impact at large-- the dock is still closed.
+Life doesn't promise clarity; but Marco does find a sense of purpose, at least for a while, through his photographs of the shipyard.
+Ultimately, his pictures have no impact at large.
+The dock is still closed.
 The workers lose their jobs.
 The shipyard is demolished.
 But he still found purpose through taking them, from doing what he could because it was what he ought to.